socketio/socket.io/Readme.md

   Adds the socket to the `room`, and fires optionally a callback `fn` with `err` signature (if any).

+  The socket is automatically a member of a room identified with its session id (see `Socket#id`).

   The mechanics of joining  rooms are handled by the `Adapter` that has been configured (see `Server#adapter` above), defaulting to